 Instead, it interacts with the receptors in your body’s endocannabinoid system (ECS), which is in control of your overall well-being and balance.
 The ECS contains all of the major systems in your body.
 This includes the immune, nervous, digestive system, and most importantly, your skin!

 That means the CBD interacts with receptors right beneath the skin, having a variety of positive effects on your body and mind.
 You can rub the salve directly on your hands and wrists to target the receptors in that specific area.
 The CBD will help soothe any discomfort in that location, and you’ll feel a sense of comfort and relief.
+You can also try CBD lotions and CBD oils, which will provide the same benefits.

 Change Computer Equipment